olya-ivanova/alliancebook/README.md

 - Keyboard-accessible UI (a11y)
 - Animated hover effects for character cards
 - Avatar images for each character
+- Responsive grid layout, fully adaptive for mobile and tablet devices
 - Loader shown before characters are loaded

 ## Stack